royalstream/Urho3D-spine37up/README.md

-# Runtime files and Sample for Urho3D and Spine 3.7 and above.
+# Runtime files and Sample for Urho3D and Spine 3.7+

 This repo contains the **spine-c** folder taken from here https://github.com/EsotericSoftware/spine-runtimes with no code changes.
 The **spineboy** example was also included.
 Since this repository has different branches for different runtime versions and they're not backwards-compatible, we followed the same approach.
 At the time of writing there are two branches: 3.7 and 3.8 branch.